freevo/kaa-base/doc/notifier/mainloop.rst

 based mainloop add x11 = False to init.

-If pyNotifier is installed it will be used to run the mainloop; usage of packages requiring pyNotifier and not kaa.notifier is possible.
+If pyNotifier is installed it will be used to run the mainloop; usage of packages requiring pyNotifier and not kaa is possible.

 A different approuch is to use the generic mainloop and start the gobject mainloop in a thread.
 This may be useful when one loop is